 There can be no assurance that the trends described herein will continue or benefit the Fund.
 Please see the Prospectus for further information on the Fund's terms, provisions and risk factors.
-As of March 2024.
+As of June 2024.
 For illustrative purposes only.
 Based on KKR's subjective views and subject to change.
-Downside protection is no guarantee against future losses.